wfittipaldi/capstone-project/README.md

 # capstone-project
+Will Fittipaldi wfittipaldi@westmont.edu
-my senior seminar capstone project predicting an athlete's meet time based off of workouts time
+My senior capstone project is making a predictor to predict an athlete's meet time based off of workout times.